Julie K. Mesaros, President

-Rachel Stevenson is the Founder and President of LGBT Equality Alliance.
+Rachel Stevenson is the Founding President of LGBT Equality Alliance.
 In less than a year, her work has earned her positions on statewide LGBT committees, guest spots on radio shows, and articles highlighting her organization in local newspapers and media outlets.
 Although she appreciates the recognition, her greatest reward is the relationships she’s made and the impact she’s helped create within the suburban LGBT community.

 Rachel is also a motivational speaker, author, and coach.
 She recently released a book, titled Reshaping Rachel: My 115-Journey to Finding Myself.
 Rachel speaks on how to create life-long change, find balance, promote positivity, and live an authentic life.
 Her company, Reshaping YOU, focuses on corporate and individual life, health and diversity coaching and consulting.

 Her newest endeavor is OUTCOAST.com.
 As the publisher of the new Florida-based LGBT platform, Rachel amplifies business and community voices of LGBT residents throughout Florida’s gulf coast region.

 Awards and Accomplishments: 2016 West Chester University Bayard Rustin Award Winner, 2016 Phoenixville Chamber of Commerce Merit Award Winner, 2015 Perkiomen Valley Chamber of Commerce Small Business Star Award recipient, and 2014 American Heart Association Lifestyle Change Award Winner.